guille070/understrap-child/.github/README.md

 ## Installation

 - Install a fresh copy of [Wordpress](https://wordpress.org/download/).
-- It's assumed that you had installed the [Understrap parent theme](https://understrap.com/).
+- It's assumed that you have installed the [Understrap parent theme](https://understrap.com/).
 - [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin is required in this development to manage custom meta fields.
 Please install and activate it.

-Install dependencies in child theme (understrap-child/):
+- Install dependencies in child theme (understrap-child/).
+This may take some time:

 ```bash
 npm install